vishvAsa/notes/content/materials/paint/_index.md

 unicode_script = "devanagari"
 +++

+## Layers
+In a paint system, the topcoat provides a resinous seal over the intermediate coats and the primer.

 ## Health concerns
 - myriad chemicals to enhance the product shelf life, color, texture and other properties.
 - Bad coloring chemicals: Lead, mercury or chromium compounds.